-- 18.1 Grant conditional planning permission subject to a Shadow Section 106 Legal Agreement with the following heads of terms: - Delivery of the scheme in its entirety - The works approved as part of these applications are linked to planning application ref 2023/5339/P and listed building consent 2024/00286/L and shall be implemented together - 18.2 Grant conditional listed building consent.
+- 18.1 Grant conditional planning permission subject to a Shadow Section 106 Legal Agreement with the following heads of terms: - A plan to be submitted to show how the owner is intending to secure the full implementation of the works to ensure consistency, uniformity and completeness across the applications. - Retention of Levitt Bernstein architects who are a suitably qualified and experienced architectural practice. - The works approved as part of these applications are linked to planning application ref 2023/5339/P and listed building consent 2024/00286/L and shall be implemented simultaneously. - 18.2 Grant conditional listed building consent.